samuelAnimates/homepage/content/arts.md

 ## Teaching

-I taught high school students how to make documentary shorts, photo essays, and podcast episodes about environmental justice issues.
-This involved techinical training, as well as discussions of health equity.

-I have also incorporated the arts into workshops with college students.
+I incorporate the arts into workshops introducing abstract concepts I study.
+I find it helpful to relate these big ideas to more everyday experiences.
 Here are a few examples from my master's thesis:

 - [What does health equity feel like?](https://hercommunication.pubpub.org/pub/healthyequityfeels/release/2)
 - [#AIcoffeeHouse](https://hercommunication.pubpub.org/pub/aicoffeehouse/release/1)